-I’ve always lived in the space between the here and now and the what could be.
+I’ve always occupied the space between the here and now and the what could be.
 Indoctrinated into fantasy and sci fi by my mother at the tender age of nine, I devoured her library.
 But as I grew up and read the golden age classics and more modern works as well, I began to wonder where all the people like me were.

 After I came out at twenty three, I decided that it was time to create the kinds of stories I couldn’t find at Waldenbooks.
 If there weren’t many gay characters in my favorite genres, I would reimagine them myself, populating them with men who loved men.
 I would subvert them and remake them to my own ends.
 And if I was lucky enough, someone else would want to read the things I wrote.

 My friends say my brain works a little differently – I sees relationships between things that others miss, and get more done in a day than most folks manage in a week.
 Although I was born an introvert, I learned to reach outside himself and connect with others like me.